pundir99/smart-thrift-a-comparative-analysis-using-computer-vision/README.md

 bun dev
 ```

-Open http://localhost:5173/ for admin panel with your browser to see the result.
+Open http://localhost:5173/ for admin panel with your browser to see the result.\n
 Open http://localhost:5174/ for user panel with your browser to see the result.